Goals

-Wolf Welcome Committee promotes understanding and appreciation of wolves through education, advocacy & co-existence projects.
+Wolf Welcome Committee promotes understanding and appreciation of wolves through education, advocacy, and co-existence.

 EDUCATION: